dimakarp1996/Hangman/README.md

 # How to play:

-1)Download Hangman.py,exec.py,unit_tests.py file
+1)Download the repository

 2)Download python3(if it isn't already installed)

-3)In console, open the directory where the file is
+3)In console, open the reposetory direcrory

-4)Type python3 exec.py
+4)Type python3 Hangman.py

 5)Have fun!